kasslent/vr-with-aframe-notes/vr-with-aframe.md

 ## Main Project

 >## Exercise:
-> Create a virtual representation of your vision.
+> Create a virtual representation of your vision of Long Lake 58 in 150 years.
 You can use **these assets** to help build your scene, or upload your own assets from the resources listed above.